Ryan McMahon Player Props: Rockies vs. Phillies

-The Colorado Rockies, including Ryan McMahon (batting .281 in his past 10 games, with three doubles, a home run, four walks and five RBI), take on starting pitcher Matt Strahm and the Philadelphia Phillies at Citizens Bank Park, Thursday at 6:40 PM ET.
+On Friday, Ryan McMahon (hitting .303 in his past 10 games) and the Colorado Rockies play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 7:05 PM ET.

-He strung together three hits (going 3-for-5 with a double and an RBI) in his most recent appearance against the Pirates.
+He had a one-hit performance in his most recent game (1-for-4) against the Phillies.

 Ryan McMahon Game Info & Props vs. the Phillies